(return to list of contents)

 God is limitless in his presence, knowledge and power.
 However, by his choice, he may manifest himself in a limited way in time and space for the good of humanity.
 Yet this self-revelation does not reduce him in any way.
 All revelations of God to prophets and angels involve a voluntary self-emptying of God who is otherwise beyond limit and comprehension.
 This is necessary in order to communicate with his creatures meaningfully within its limitations.
 This makes it possible for his eternal Word to be declared within the limitations of human languages and mind, and preserved in material books made by human hands.

-The ultimate self-emptying took place when the Word (Son) of God emptied himself voluntarily in his incarnation from his eternal divine glory, and became a servant to save the world. “…have the same mindset as Christ Jesus: who, being in very nature God, did not consider equality with God something to be used to his own advantage.
+The ultimate self-emptying took place when the Word (Son) of God emptied himself voluntarily in his incarnation from the use and expression of his eternal divine glory, and became a servant to save the world.
+This is clearly declared in the “Song of Christ”—a Christian hymn composed at the end of the thirties A.D.: “…have the same mindset as Christ Jesus: who, being in very nature God, did not consider equality with God something to be used to his own advantage.
 Rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross!
 Therefore God exalted him to the highest place and gave him the name that is above every name…” (Philippians 2: 5-11; 2 Corinthians 8: 9).
 This self-emptying and humiliation lasted from his conception to his last moment in the grave.
 He was condemned to death and crucified because he claimed to be God (John 10: 33).
 His resurrection was a divine vindication of his identity.
 “Concerning His Son Jesus Christ our Lord, who was born of the seed of David according to the flesh, and declared to be the Son of God with power according to the Spirit of holiness, by the resurrection from the dead” (Romans 1: 3-4).
 His exaltation has resumed by his resurrection and will continue eternally forever.
 The subject of his humiliation is his human nature unconfusedly united with his divine nature which neither died nor was crucified.

 While lying in the cradle and dying on the cross, Christ did not cease to be the One in whom the fullness of the Godhead was dwelling (Colossians 2: 9), and in whom all things hold together (Colossians 1: 17).
 The withholding of some divine functions did not mean the loss of divine nature.
 The divine attributes of holiness, love, mercy and justice are exercised during his earthly ministry.
-But those divine attributes enabling the full exercise of unlimited power, knowledge and presence are restrained.
+But the exercise of the divine attributes of unlimited power, knowledge and presence is restrained.
 Christ exercised them only when needed to support his redemptive messianic mission.
-The mission of the Son of God (Christ) in his first advent required partially obscuring his divinity temporarily so that his mission might be fully accomplished through suffering and death.
+The mission of the Son of God (Christ) in his first advent required partially obscuring and limiting the exercise of some of his divine attributes temporarily so that his mission might be fully accomplished through suffering and death (Philippians 2: 5-8).

 The union of the human and divine natures without confusion in the one person of Christ is a mystery without perfect analogy in the visible creation (Colossians 2: 2).
 The one imperfect analogy that comes closest to it is the union of the human soul with the human body to form one human person.
 Each of the divine and human natures performs the functions appropriate to it in communion with the other.
 Each nature communicates its properties in the one person of Christ.
 The communication of divine power to the human Jesus is administered by the Holy Spirit.
 The divine nature has shined forth in the assumed human nature of Christ and sanctified it.
 It adorned Jesus with extraordinary gifts sufficient for his salvific mission on earth.
 However, the human nature has retained its humanity after the union, as the red-hot iron remains iron after being incessantly heated with fire.
 A red-hot knife has two operations: cutting and burning.
 Although these two operations are distinguishable, they are inseparable.
 This is similar to the two operations of the two natures in Christ who is represented by the knife.